westsamiya/Portfolio/College.Success/GPAvSAT.md

 # Conclusion

-Null Hypothesis (Ho): There is no significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).
+**Null Hypothesis (Ho): There is no significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).**

-Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).
+**Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).**

-Based on the analysis conducted there is strong evidence to support the alternate hypothesis that there is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).
-The key findings and evidence are summarized below:
+**Based on the analysis conducted there is strong evidence to support the alternate hypothesis that there is a significant relationship between high school performance (measured by SAT percentiles and high school GPAs) and college success (measured by first-year college GPAs).** The key findings and evidence are summarized below:

 The analysis, focusing on Model 3 as the preferred model implies that there is a significant relationship between high school performance